Ikey Owens: Biography

-Owens was also very active outside the Mars Volta.
+Owens was also quite active outside of The Mars Volta.
 Beginning in 2002, Owens wrote and recorded solo material under the moniker Free Moral Agents, releasing a vinyl-only EP on Pete Records, as well as a GSL split 12-inch with Subtitle.
+They released their full-length Everybody's Favorite Weapon in 2004.
+Momma's Gun Club Vol. 1, their second record, was released in 2006.
+Free Moral Agents released their third full-length album Control This in the fall of 2010, the first album with the group's expanded line-up.
+Chaine Infinie Plus was their fourth and last studio album.
+Owens was active with Free Moral Agents until his death in 2014.

-They released their full-length "Everybody's Favorite Weapon" in 2004.
-He played with Pocket Lent, Teen Heroes and did session and work and live shows with El-P, Dave Sitek from TV on the Radio, Shuggie Otis, The Aquabats, Blowfly, Barrington Levy, Mastodon, Gravy Train!!!!, Born Jamericans, Wailing Souls, Radioinactive, Heavens, Prefuse 73, Bob Forrest, and poet/spoken word artist Saul Williams.
-Owens worked with 2Mex as hip hop duo the Look Daggers.
-In 2007, Ikey produced First You Live by Orange County progressive-folk band Dusty Rhodes and the River Band.
+Along with Pocket Lent, he played with Teen Heroes and did session work and/or live shows with Sublime, El-P, Run the Jewels, Dave Sitek from TV on the Radio, Shuggie Otis, Blowfly, Barrington Levy, Mastodon, Gravy Train!!!!, Born Jamericans, Wailing Souls, Radioinactive, Heavens, Prefuse 73, Bob Forrest, MIJA, poet/spoken word artist Saul Williams, and many other bands.
+He also served as Lauryn Hill's band director for a time.